IEvenchik/IEvenchik/README.md

 ## What you can expect of me as an employee, and a colleague
 * I am dedicated and loyal, as long as I feel I have autonomy and purpose.
-* I will freely share my ideas even if they contradict yours, but I will disagree and commit for the greater good.
+* I will freely share my ideas even if they contradict yours, but I will "disagree and commit" for the greater good.
 * I take ownership for my accomplishments, my goals, and my mistakes.
 * I prefer to receive feedback in the moment; I want to course-correct as soon as possible.